NREL/ESIFHPC3/Nalu/README.md

 guide would indicate, one can automate the build using [Spack](https://github.com/LLNL/spack), or mechanically using a number of different script mechanisms.
-It is left to the Offeror to make the choice that best suites them.
+It is left to the Offeror to make the choice that best suits them.

 The Exawind tool suite is updated on a regular basis and is built nightly.
-In general the third party library and Nalu versions must be similar or later than the versions shown below, as a module list for a recent build.
+In general the third-party library and Nalu versions must be similar or later than the versions shown below, as a module list for a recent build.
 This set of libraries were used to generate the NREL baseline results.

 ```